But I made a will!

 It may be set up to provide care for children when they are young, or for beneficiaries with a disability.
 And a trust can prevent creditors from getting their hands on inheritance money if a beneficiary owes a debt.

 It can also help to keep an inheritance out of the reach of a former spouse of your child, such as when a beneficiary is involved in a property dispute following a relationship breakdown.

 It may even help a beneficiary keep their pension or other government benefit, which might otherwise be lost when they receive a large inheritance.

 Beneficiaries in financially high-risk occupations, like professionals and business owners, may prefer not to risk receiving inherited assets in their own name.
-Again, thats achievable with a testamentary trust.
+Again, that is achievable with a testamentary trust.

 And the beauty is that separate testamentary trusts can be created within a will for each person inheriting, so that protection is tailored to their specific needs.

 When you make your will, you get to decide how much decision-making power the trustee (who controls the trust’s assets) has over who receives capital and income, and when.

 So if you have substantial assets, you should consider looking beyond a basic will.
 A testamentary trust could better protect your hard earned estate for your loved ones.

 For more information please see Testamentary trust or discretionary trust – which is best for you?